-The snip's editor is usually internally locked for writing and reflowing when this method is called (see also §5.8 "Internal Editor Locks").
+The snip's editor is usually internally locked for writing and reflowing when this method is called (see also §5.8 "Internal Editor Locks"), and it is normally in a refresh (see §5.9 "Editors and Threads").

 Default implementation: Draws nothing.